Adderall Withdrawal Symptoms and Quitting Adderall Use

 Is Adderall Withdrawal Dangerous?

-Although Adderall withdrawal does not usually pose a physical danger to abusers, this does not mean that withdrawal from this drug is easy or safe.
-The FDA-required labeling for this medicine warns of “extreme psychological dependence” 4, and prominent psychological dangers during withdrawal include including depression, anxiety, and drug cravings 5.
+Although Adderall withdrawal does not usually pose a physical danger to abusers, this does not mean that withdrawal from Adderall is easy or safe.
+The FDA-required labeling for this medicine warns of “extreme psychological dependence,”4 and prominent psychological dangers during withdrawal include depression, anxiety, and drug cravings.5

-These psychological symptoms can make it very difficult for an abuser to resist the urge to resume taking the drug in order to relieve these unpleasant feelings.
-In extreme cases, the depression and anxiety induced by amphetamine withdrawal can lead to suicidal or violent actions 6, which can pose a danger to the individual or those around them.
+These psychological symptoms can make it very difficult for an abuser to resist the urge to resume taking the drug in order to relieve unpleasant feelings.
+In extreme cases, the depression and anxiety induced by amphetamine withdrawal can lead to suicidal or violent actions,6 which can pose a danger to the individual or those around them.

 In some cases, professional detox assistance and medical supervision may be required to mitigate the risk of potentially severe psychological withdrawal symptoms.
-For help finding a professional treatment program, call us today at .
+For help finding a professional treatment program, call American Addiction Centers (AAC) free today at .